-A type of singing that imitates the accents and inflections of natural speech.
+A term derived from an Italian verb meaning “to recite,” recitative refers to a type of singing that imitates the accents and inflections of natural speech.
 Composers often employ recitative for passages of text that involve quick dialogue and the advancement of plot, since the style allows singers to move rapidly through a large amount of text.
-Recitative was initially developed at the end of the 16th century in Italy (when it was called “monody”) and was a crucial component of the very first operas.
-Recitative may be accompanied by a single instrument (such as a harpsichord), a small ensemble, or the whole orchestra.
-The term is derived from an Italian verb meaning “to recite.”
+Traditionally, opera seria utilized recitative passages between arias, while opera buffa used spoken text, but by the end of the 18th century, recitative was being used in both genres, including in all three of Mozart’s operas with Lorenzo Da Ponte.

 A simple song of greeting, usually performed outside.
 Initially, “serenade” referred to a song sung in the evening or night, while songs sung in the morning were called “aubades.”
 But by the time Mozart composed Don Giovanni, the term could apply to a song sung at any time of day.
 In fact, another famous operatic serenade, “Ecco ridente in cielo” from Il Barbiere di Siviglia, takes place at dawn, as Count Almaviva admires the newly risen sun and wonders when he will see his beloved’s shining face.